 “While the headlines can inspire a little fear, this isn’t a time to panic,” said JJ Kinahan, Chief Market Strategist at TD Ameritrade.
 “There have been government shutdowns and short-term funding gaps in the past and, overall, there has been a minimal impact on the stock market.”
 One thing to keep in mind is that there’s no way to know how markets will end up reacting.
 Sometimes stocks have gone up, sometimes they’ve gone down.

 The Bureau of Economic Analysis estimated that October 2013’s 16-day shutdown lowered real GDP by 0.3% in the fourth quarter that year.
-Consumer confidence also took a big hit in the month that shutdown occurred, although that didn’t seem to impact consumer spending too much as U.S. retail sales beat expectations during the same timeframe.
+Consumer confidence also took a big hit in the month that shutdown occurred, although that didn’t seem to impact consumer spending too much as U.S. retail sales still beat expectations during the same timeframe.

 S&P 500 DURING TWO SHUTDOWNS.